MicrosoftDocs/win32/desktop-src/SecCrypto/signeddata-content.md

 ---
-Description: Sets or retrieves the data to be signed.
+description: Sets or retrieves the data to be signed.
 This is the default property. ms.assetid: 554ca500-403d-4c2a-868e-9e635d0b358e
 title: SignedData.Content property
 ms.topic: reference